Monogramm/erpnext_template/README.md

 ## :bookmark: Roadmap

-See [set here the link of your task manager (trello, taiga, e.t.c)]
+See [set here the link of your task manager]

 ## :construction: Install